PritK99/WriteRight/README.md

 * Windows 7 or later (64-bit), Ubuntu 20.04 or later
 * [Microsoft VS Code](https://code.visualstudio.com/download) or any other IDE
-* Please install all the neccesary python libraries using pip if required.
+* Please install all the neccesary Python libraries using pip if required.

 ### Installation